Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/create/infoChannel.md

 # /create infochannel infochannel-name

 >### Information
->**This command creates a new infochannel with the name you choose for the parameter `infochannel-name`.
-In there Zoe sends information about the registered players, their accounts and (if enabled) their last rank update.**
+>**This command creates a new [infochannel](/en/features/infoChannel) with the name you choose for the parameter `infochannel-name`.
+In this channel, Zoe sends the so-called [infopanel](/en/features/infoChannel) in which information about the registered [players](/en/terms/player), their accounts and (if enabled) their rank of a certain queue or the last game played is shown.
+Zoe also sends the [gamecards](/en/features/gamecards) to this channel (if enabled).
+You can also get [champion tips](/en/features/champion-analysis) for every champion played in a game.**
 >{.is-info}

 >### Permissions needed: